- Matrix and Tensor Factorization

 In this paper, novel cost-sensitive principal component analysis (CSPCA) and cost-sensitive non-negative matrix factorization (CSNMF) methods are proposed for handling the problem of feature extraction from imbalanced data.
 The presence of highly imbalanced data misleads existing feature extraction techniques to produce biased features, which results in poor classification performance especially for the minor class problem.
 To solve this problem, we propose a cost-sensitive learning strategy for feature extraction techniques that uses the imbalance ratio of classes to discount the majority samples.
 This strategy is adapted to the popular feature extraction methods such as PCA and NMF.
 The main advantage of the proposed methods is that they are able to lessen the inherent bias of the extracted features to the majority class in existing PCA and NMF algorithms.
 Experiments on twelve public datasets with different levels of imbalance ratios show that the proposed methods outperformed the state-of-the-art methods on multiple classifiers.

-Braytee, A, Hussain, F, Anaissi, A & Kennedy, PJ 2015, 'ABC-Sampling for balancing imbalanced datasets based on Artificial Bee Colony algorithm', Proceedings 2015 IEEE 14th International Conference on Machine Learning and Applications ICMLA 2015, International Conference on Machine Learning and Applications, IEEE, Miami, Florida, pp. 594-599.View/Download from: UTS OPUS or Publisher's site
+Braytee, A, Hussain, F, Anaissi, A & Kennedy, PJ 2015, 'ABC-Sampling for balancing imbalanced datasets based on Artificial Bee Colony algorithm', Proceedings 2015 IEEE 14th International Conference on Machine Learning and Applications ICMLA 2015, International Conference on Machine Learning and Applications, IEEE, Miami, Florida, pp. 594-599.View/Download from: Publisher's site

 Class imbalanced data is a common problem for predictive modelling in domains such as bioinformatics.
 It occurs when the distribution of classes is not uniform among samples and results in a biased prediction of learning towards majority classes.
 In this study, we propose the ABC-Sampling algorithm based on a swarm optimization method called Artificial Bee Colony, which models the natural foraging behaviour of honeybees.
 Our algorithm lessens the effects of imbalanced classes by selecting the most informative majority samples using a forward search and storing them in a ranked subset.
 Then we construct a balanced dataset with a planned undersampling strategy to extract the most frequent majority samples from the top ranked subset and combine them with all minority samples.
 Our algorithm is superior to a state-of-the-art method on nine benchmark datasets with various levels of imbalance ratios.